Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 Low Carb Mexican Meals

-Craving Mexican food but not the carbohydrates that come with it?
-Try any number of the dishes below for a keto friendly and low carb meal.
+If you’re craving Mexican food but not the carbohydrates that come with it, try any number of the dishes below for a keto friendly and low carb meal.

 #4.
 Fajitas Without The Tortilla.
 Fajita vegetables are extremely healthy and full of flavor, but when paired with cornmeal or flour based tortillas, they become high in processed carbohydrates.
 To combat this, simply try them on their own or with sour cream, pico de gallo, salsa, and cheese.
 Season them to perfection and pan fry for the best results.

 #5.
 Taco Salad.
 Salad is perhaps one of the healthiest options and is jam packed with fresh vegetables that promote nutritional health and balance.
-Want to make the most of this healthy meal?
-Swap lettuce for kale and/or spinach for the highest nutritional content.
+If you want to make the most of this healthy meal, swap lettuce for kale and/or spinach for the highest nutritional content.
 Use fresh peppers, tomato, and top with guacamole and lime for a mexican flare.
 For a lower calorie version, try using hot sauce instead of traditional dressings.
-Not only is hot sauce good for weight loss!
-It also packs a spicy punch and is perfect for those who like it hot.
+Hot sauce isn’t only beneficial for weight loss; it also delivers a fiery kick, ideal for enthusiasts of spicy flavors.

 #6.
 Burrito or Taco Bowl.
 Everyone loves the classics, but the tortillas in burritos and tacos contribute to the high carbohydrate content in these Mexican favorites.
 To make a keto friendly variation, try adding the ingredients to a bowl instead.
 This allows keto dieters to give into Mexican cravings without sacrificing their diet plan!

 #7.
 Grilled Pollo.
 This dish seemingly can’t get any better with its latin seasoning, perfected grill technique, and low calorie nutritional content.
 This chicken dish is an option at every restaurant for a reason, and can easily be cooked at home too.
-Not only is rice and chicken good for weight loss, it can be made keto friendly with one simple adjustment.
+Rice and chicken aren’t just great for weight loss; with one simple adjustment, they can also be adapted to fit a keto-friendly diet.
 Top with lime juice or salsa, and swap out a side of mexican rice for a salad or fajita vegetables to make the perfect high protein, low carbohydrate dish.

 #9.
 Cauliflower Rice.
 Mexican rice is delicious but notorious for being high in carbohydrates.
 It’s not the healthiest option to eat, but comes as an automatic side with nearly every Mexican meal.
 To combat the high carbohydrate content and caloric intake, exchange it with cauliflower rice.
 This dish is simply made by using a food processor or grating cauliflower into small, rice-sized chunks.
 Enjoy it raw, or cook in a skillet until the desired temperature and texture is achieved.
 Add this to any Mexican staple suggested above, or simply cook in preferred vegetables and seasoning to enjoy as a stand alone meal!